michael-hartmann/caps/README.md

 $ cd src/
 $ make
 ```
 should install all dependencies and compile the code.
-If you want to change the
-floating point precision (80-bit extended precision or quadrupole precision) or
-the compiling option, have a look at the Makefile.

 Usage
 -----